bdoghomieg123/LuckyNumberGame/README.md

 NOTE IF RUNNING LINUX:
 run from Terminal with command "Python3" or else program will run in python2.
 (Only applies to Ubuntu 18.04)

+How to run:
+-Install Python3 from here: https://www.python.org/downloads/

+-Go into command prompt (or terminal if running linux), cd to the directory you have the program in and type "Python [name of file]"

+-Enjoy!